-A multistage cluster sampling technique will be employed in this study.
-Three (3) institutions was be selected out of the total number of schools based on their characteristics, one university and two health training schools.
+A multistage cluster sampling technique was employed in this study.
+Three (3) institutions were selected out of the total number of schools based on their characteristics, one university and two health training schools.
 The institutions were randomly selected by writing the names of the schools on pieces of papers and folding them into a box and one picked for each category.
 Simple random sampling was employed at this stage to select each respondent to be interviewed.
-In the third stage 60 students will be randomly selected through a lottery system of selection in each of the two training institutions and 130 from the university, students were given numbers.
+Simple random sampling was used because it is easier to form representative gaps from an overall population, it also provides for multiple randomness types to be included in the research and it offers an equal chance of selection for everyone within the population group.
+In the third stage 60 students was randomly selected through a lottery system of selection in each of the two training institutions and 130 from the university, students were given numbers.
 Those with odd numbers took part in the research while those with even numbers were made to leave the classes to enable their colleagues respond independently to the questionnaire.

 At the end of the sampling procedure college of Health Yamfo, Nursing and Midwifery Training College and University of Energy and Natural Resources, Sunyani were selected for the study